feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Research the current economic situation in Algeria, including key indicators like GDP, inflation, unemployment, and main economic sectors."
+#> [1] "Research the current economic situation in Algeria based on the latest data and reports"
 #>
 #> [[1]]$response
-#> [1] "As of 2024, Algeria's GDP growth is modest, around 2-3%, with inflation near 6-7%.
-Unemployment remains high at about 12-15%.
-The economy heavily relies on hydrocarbons (oil and gas), which constitute over 90% of export revenues, with limited diversification into agriculture and manufacturing."
+#> [1] "As of mid-2024, Algeria faces moderate economic growth driven by natural gas exports, with challenges including high unemployment, inflation, and efforts to diversify away from hydrocarbon dependency.
+Structural reforms and foreign investment are encouraged to sustain stability."
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE